We now return to our regularly scheduled travel posts…

 A chicken house for organic “free-range” chickens… the doors are so they can go out if they want.
 They don’t want.
 Your “free-range” chickens don’t give a hoot about ranging.

 But you can smell the money wafting through the air from the cow ranches, the chicken houses, and the oil derricks.
-Since I’ve already shown y’all the cattle ranching, farming, and the oil derricks, this post is about the . . . → But wait, there’s more! : The smell of money is a lot like methane, ammonia, and hydrogen sulfide.
+Since I’ve already shown y’all the cattle ranching, farming, and the oil derricks, this post is about the ammonia, err I mean, chicken houses… But, wait!
+There’s more…

 Sculpture near Tower of the Americas, aka The Tower of Doom.